 Chris Hughes was elected to Knight Foundation’s board of trustees in 2011.
+He is a member of the Program Committee and the Ad Hoc Sub-Committee to Investments.

 As editor-in-chief and publisher of The New Republic, Hughes is transitioning a nearly 100-year-old media company to the digital age, while maintaining its focus on quality journalism about politics and culture.